addammy/covid19_dashboard/Readme.md

 2. Scraping the WHO website;
 3. Cleaning the data;
 4. Feeding the data to epirisk.net platform to estimate the future spread of the disease;
+5. Combining result data with auxilary data (countries' population,  ISO standards)
+6. Calculating new parameters
-5. Saving the data to Google Sheets;
+7. Saving the data to Google Sheets;
-6. Creating the dashboard in Tableau.
+8. Creating the dashboard in Tableau.

-This repository shows the final version of steps 1. and 5. as well as  4. scripts used to download data from the EpiRisk.net platform.
-Soon it will also include steps 2. and 3.
+This repository shows the final version of steps 1. and 3-8.
+Step 2. will be soon included as well.

 Code overview
 -----